-Kīlauea has two rift zones: the east rift zone and the southwest rift zone (the latter is almost totally within Hawai‘i Volcanoes National Park).
-Mauna Loa has a northeast rift zone and a southwest rift zone.
-Hawai‘i Island rift zones are shown in gray on the map at right.
+Kīlauea has two rift zones: the East Rift Zone and the Southwest Rift Zone (the latter is almost totally within Hawai‘i Volcanoes National Park).
+Mauna Loa has a Northeast Rift Zone and a Southwest Rift Zone.
+Hawai‘i Island rift zones are shown in gray on the map in question 3.

-As Kīlauea's current (and ongoing) middle east rift zone eruption has proven, damage from lava flows will be greater in Zone 1 than in any other zone over the long term.
-When the eruption began in January 1983, lava flows immediately and repeatedly covered Zone 1 areas.
+As Kīlauea's middle East Rift Zone eruption has proven, damage from lava flows will be greater in Zone 1 than in any other zone over the long term.
+When the Pu‘u ‘Ō‘ō eruption began in January 1983, lava flows immediately and repeatedly covered Zone 1 areas.
 Zone 2 areas have also been covered by lava during the eruption, but not immediately or repeatedly.
 In other words, it took some time for lava flows to reach Zone 2 areas, and the threat was not continuous—it depended on which direction and how fast the lava flows moved downslope.

-Kalapana is about 13 km (8 mi) downslope of Kīlauea's east rift zone.
-During Kīlauea's current east rift zone eruption, lava flows took 6 years to first reach Kalapana (in 1989) before the area was more completely inundated with lava over a period of about 9 months in 1990.
+Kalapana is about 13 km (8 mi) downslope of Kīlauea's East Rift Zone.
+During Kīlauea's Pu‘u ‘Ō‘ō eruption, lava flows took 6 years to first reach Kalapana (in 1989) before the area was more completely inundated with lava over a period of about 9 months in 1990.
 Lava flows then spared this area for 20 years, until they once again threatened Kalapana Gardens in 2010-2011.

-Leilani Estates, on the other hand, is located entirely on Kīlauea's lower east rift zone, and the next eruption in this area could start within, or immediately adjacent to, the subdivision.
-The most recent lower east rift zone eruptions were in 1955 (left), when one of the vents erupted lava along the southernmost boundary of Leilani Estates, and in 1960, when lava inundated the village of Kapoho.
+Leilani Estates, on the other hand, is located entirely on Kīlauea's lower East Rift Zone, and in 2018, an eruption started within, and immediately adjacent to, the subdivision.
+Prior to 2018, the two most recent lower East Rift Zone eruptions were in 1955 (left), when one of the vents erupted lava along the southernmost boundary of Leilani Estates, and in 1960, when lava inundated the village of Kapoho.

 There is evidence of eruptive vents both north and south of Leilani Estates.
 But, unfortunately, many of the volcanic features indicative of the active rift zone—craters, cinder cones, steaming vents—are disguised by lush vegetation or have been removed by quarrying or grading, which leads to a false sense of security.

-The concern is that when—not "if"—the next eruption occurs on Kīlauea's lower east rift zone, active vents and lava flows will directly impact Lelani Estates, and will do so for as long as the eruption continues.
+The concern was always "when"—not "if"—the next eruption will occur on Kīlauea's lower East Rift Zone with lava flows directly impacting Lelani Estates.
+That's exactly what happened in 2018, and what could happen again.
 Thus, the Zone 1 designation for the subdivision is appropriate.